Ant attack forces people to flee Odisha village | Science-Environment

 Mohanty said samples of the ants have been sent to the laboratory to ascertain their character.

 ''I visited the village and found ants everywhere.
-The locals have tried their best but could not drive away the ants,'' she said.
+The locals have tried their best but could not drive away the ants,'' Nath said.

 The officer said cleaning of bushes and spraying of insecticides have been ordered.